Headaches Can Be a Real Pain – Physical Therapy Can Help

 We understand that physical therapy isn’t always the first thing that comes to mind when someone has a headache, but it can be extremely beneficial!

 Medications can help relieve pain in the short term, but if you are living with chronic headaches or migraines, pain relievers will not provide the same long-term benefits as physical therapy.

 If you are experiencing persistent headaches, please do not hesitate to contact us.
-Our Dunes Plaza and Sand Creek physical therapy services can treat both acute and chronic headaches.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapy services can treat both acute and chronic headaches.

 The three most common types of headaches

 Many people may not know this, but there are different types of headaches that all develop from different causes.

 Tension headaches are caused by pressure on the “dura mater,” a delicate membrane that surrounds the brain.

 The dura mater sits close to the small muscles at the base of the skull, which goes into spasm when the dura mater is stressed, transmitting signals of pain to the brain and triggering your headache.